ACC12321/CodeSample/README.md

 The main file is Hashtable.h.

 # This implementation was done in Hashtable.h and I implemented my hashtable by using an array of pointers to pairs.

+# Hashtable.h:
 The code is done in a C++ template that allows users to input their own data type for the value of the pairs.
 However, the keys must be strings.
-I created an add function that adds to my hashtable using quadratic probing, a lookup function, a reportAll function that prints everything in the table, and a resize function when my table becomes too small to support quadratic probing.
+I created an add function that adds to my hashtable using quadratic probing, a lookup function, a reportAll function that prints everything in the table, and a resize function for when my table becomes too small to support quadratic probing.
 I also implemented a hash function with specified instructions from the assignment.

+# Hashtable.cpp:
-In my Hashtable.cpp, this is where I tested out my hashtable.
+This is where I tested out my hashtable.
 I tested it against the Birthday Paradox, and I also tested to see if initializing my size to a non-prime number would ruin my quadratic probing by sending it into an infinite loop.

+# Makefile:
-My Makefile generates an executable called hash.
+This generates an executable called hash.
 This executable runs my Hashtable.cpp program, testing my Hashtable.h implementation.
 This can be run by inputting ./hash into the terminal.

 There is also a folder of tests that can be run to test my Hashtable.h implementation.
 Once you enter the folder for these tests in your terminal,